-NOTE 1: The tasting room at Mayacamas Winery burned down in the terrible fires of October 2017.
-As of late 2018, Mayacamas is in the process of opening a tasting room in the Archer Hotel in downtown Napa.
+The tasting room at Mayacamas Winery burned down in the terrible fires of October 2017 and the winery has plans to rebuild this.
+However, in February 2019, Maycamas opened a tasting room in the same building as the Archer Hotel in downtown Napa.
 The tasting room does not connect to the hotel, guests enter on the side of the building passing through a courtyard.
 This location is certainly more convenient for guests to taste their wines – as opposed to making the long trek up Mt.
 Veeder on narrow and windy roads.